“Everyone needs to get back to their

 Simon Brascoupe (Algonquin/Mohawk) vividly reinforces our thriving cultural recovery movement when he says that “the world will have to change its basic value system to save the planet.
 This is not to say that westerners should become like aboriginal people.
 But Western society needs to learn from indigenous people about respecting and living harmoniously with Mother Earth, and return to their own religious and spiritual teachings, their own ancient systems of knowledge, and their customs and practices that respect Mother Earth.”

-The ancient and new idea of fusing our ethnoautobiography with the natural places we call home to define our nativization is addressed by Melissa K. Nelson (Anishinaabe/Métis/Norwegian).
+The new and ancient idea of fusing our ethnoautobiography with the natural places we call home to define our nativization is addressed by Melissa K. Nelson (Anishinaabe/Métis/ Norwegian).
 “We come from our DNA, our ancestors and our descendants – the strands of spiralling heritage that give us our roots and the threads to the future.
 Revitalizing indigenity means reclaiming the personal and ecological watersheds we come from, as part of our eco-cultural identity.”
-With a passion for the Earth as our common ground anything is possible, and as Robert Lovelace (Tslagi/Algonquin) suggests, being indigenous to place is achieved “when the human and ecosystem activity support and enhance one another.”
+With a passion for the Earth as our common ground anything is possible, and as Robert Lovelace (Tslagi/Algonquin) suggests, being Indigenous to place is achieved “when the human and ecosystem activity support and enhance one another.”

-Many highly-regarded First Nations thought leaders and visionaries engaged in decolonization work apply the term “re-indigenization” to all those currently living on Turtle Island, but non-natives must avoid “indigenous” as an identity marker, reaching instead to our own ancestral traditions for authentic terms to self-identify such as Scots Gaelic, Ásatrú, Hellenismos or Romuva (for example).
+Many highly-regarded First Nations thought leaders and visionaries engaged in uncolonization/decolonization work apply the term “re-indigenization” to all those currently living on Turtle Island, but non-natives must avoid “Indigenous” as an identity marker, reaching instead to our own ancestral traditions for authentic terms to self-identify such as Scots Gaelic, Ásatrú, Hellenismos or Romuva (for example).
 The term "Indigenous" is highly political, is clearly defined in UNDRIPS/UN Declaration on the Rights of Indigenous Peoples, and belongs to the original First Nations of Turtle Island.
-As a clarification, it is helpful to think of "indigenous" as a verb, not a noun!
+As a clarification, it is helpful to think of "Indigenous" as a verb, not a noun!

 Recovering our specific ethnic or culturally-based indigenity is key, as suggested by Zainab Amadahy.
 “If the aim of decolonization is to rid ourselves of colonial mindsets why not centralize our own wisdom traditions when they enable us to think and act in ways that support our communities, including Mother Earth, Our Relations and the Great Spirit?”